Tampa, Florida: Climate

-The Tampa Bay area has a humid subtropical climate (Köppen Cfa), although due to its location on the Florida peninsula on Tampa Bay and the Gulf of Mexico, it shows some characteristics of a tropical climate.
+The Tampa Bay area has a humid subtropical climate (Köppen: Cfa, close to Cwa).
+Due to its location on the Florida peninsula on Tampa Bay and the Gulf of Mexico, it shows some characteristics of a tropical climate, with only the January mean temperature preventing it from being classified as such.
 Tampa has hot and humid summers with frequent thunderstorms and dry and mild winters.
 Average highs range from 71 to 91 F year round, and lows 53 to 77 F. The city of Tampa is split between two USDA climate zones.

 In the 2012 USDA Plant Hardiness Zone Map, Tampa is listed as USDA zone 9b north of Kennedy Boulevard away from the bay and 10a near the shorelines and in the interbay peninsula south of Kennedy Boulevard.
-Zone 10a is about the northern limit of where coconut palms and royal palms can be grown, although some specimens do grow in northern Tampa.
+Zone 10a is about the northern limit of where coconut palms and royal palms can be grown, although some specimens grow in northern Tampa.
 Recently, certain palm tree species in the area, along with the rest of the state, have been and continue to be severely affected by a plant disease called Texas phoenix palm decline, which has caused a considerable amount of damage to various local palm tree landscapes and threatens the native palm tree species in the region.

 Tropical storms

-Tampa is threatened by tropical systems almost every hurricane season, which runs from June 1 to November 30, though it has rarely been directly impacted by major hurricanes throughout much of its recorded history.
-No hurricane has made landfall in the immediate Tampa Bay area since the 1921 Tampa Bay hurricane made landfall as a category 3 near Tarpon Springs and caused extensive damage throughout the region.
+Tampa is threatened by tropical systems almost every hurricane season, which runs from June 1 to November 30.
+Tampa has rarely been directly impacted by major hurricanes throughout much of its recorded history.
+No hurricane has made landfall in the immediate Tampa Bay area since the 1921 Tampa Bay hurricane made landfall as a category 3 near Tarpon Springs, and caused extensive damage throughout the region.

 Over the past few decades, five major hurricanes were forecast to hit the Tampa Bay area from the south-southwest, which is a worst-case track that would result in a maximum storm surge event: Hurricane Donna (1960), Hurricane Charley (2004), Hurricane Irma (2017), Hurricane Ian (2022), and Hurricane Milton (2024).
 All of these storms veered to the east or northeast before reaching Tampa Bay and instead made landfall down the coast, resulting in serious damage in southwest Florida.

 Irma and Milton had the greatest effect on Tampa.
-Irma made landfall near Marco Island on September 10, 2017, and moved due north, passing through eastern Hillsborough County as a Category 1 storm, while Milton made landfall in Siesta Key on October 9, 2024 and moved east-northeast.
+Irma made landfall near Marco Island on September 10, 2017, and moved due north, passing through eastern Hillsborough County as a Category 1 storm.
+Milton made landfall in Siesta Key on October 9, 2024 and moved east-northeast.
 Both storms caused widespread issues in the area, particularly disrupting the electrical grid for several days.
-Additionally, Hurricane Helene struck the Big Bend as a Category 4 storm on September 26, 2024, causing the worst storm surge in the Tampa Bay Area in 100 years.
+Hurricane Helene struck the Big Bend as a Category 4 storm on September 26, 2024, causing the worst storm surge in the Tampa Bay Area in 100 years.

 Because of tremendous population growth and coastal development in the century since the last hurricane landfall, combined with rising sea levels due to climate change, the Tampa Bay Area is considered one of the most vulnerable regions in the world to a direct hit from a major storm.